 - We are working hard to reinstate all appointments which were cancelled during the pandemic.
 We would like to advise this may still mean a lengthy wait dependent on your clinical need.
 Please be assured you will be contacted by our Central Referrals Department as soon as we can offer you an appointment.

-- If you have received treatment elsewhere during this period and no longer require an appointment from our service or need to cancel an appointment, please inform the relevant clinic urgently or the Central referrals team.
+- If you are currently on our waiting list and have received treatment elsewhere and no longer require an appointment from our service or need to cancel an appointment, please inform the relevant clinic urgently or the Central referrals team.

 If you need to cancel an appointment please give us at least 24 hours’ notice.
 If you cancel two appointments in a row, we may discharge you back to your referrer.
 This information may be shared with our safeguarding team or other agencies involved in your care.